thegazelle-ad/gazelle-server/docs/the-gazelle-style-guide.md

   - [.circleci](../.circleci) [Where config and CI related files lie]
     - [images](../.circleci/images) [The place where we have the docker images used for our CircleCI runs]
     - [scripts](../.circleci/scripts) [The place where we have the scripts used by CircleCI]
+  - [.github](../.github) [Files used by github such as the CODEOWNER file, and the templates for pull requests and issues]
+  - [build](../build) [This is where all the built code goes, you shouldn't need to ever look in here]
+  - [config](../config) [where all the config that we use directly in the code lies]
+  - [database-management](../database-management) [where we have all the code we use for database management such as migrations and database seeds]
+  - [docs](../docs) [where you are right now!
+The indices explain the structure very well, but this is where all our documentation is]
+  - [http-error-static-pages](../http-error-static-pages) [A generator of error html pages for our main web server Caddy to send if our node server experiences problems]
+  - [scripts](../scripts) [these are bash scripts needed by the server]
+  - [src](../src) [where all the actual source code of The Gazelle and the admin site lies]
+    - []

 ## Git workflow